exercism/fsharp/exercises/diamond/README.md

 ```

 ## Hints
 - Testing this one can be tricky without simply hardcoding a bunch of inputs and outputs.
 [Property based testing](https://fsharpforfunandprofit.com/posts/property-based-testing/) is another way to think about testing that allows you to more easily test this type of algorithm.
+The test suite uses the [FsCheck](https://fscheck.github.io/FsCheck/) property-based testing framework to define the tests.

 ## Source

 Seb Rose [http://claysnow.co.uk/recycling-tests-in-tdd/](http://claysnow.co.uk/recycling-tests-in-tdd/)